top of page

 • Spending time with other healthcare professionals to understand their roles and responsibilities.

-Hospital rounds will take place one or two times per week.
-The activities above will mostly take place in the outpatient setting.
+Hospital rounds will take place typically once per week on Sundays for one to two hours.
+Rotators should ask the preceptor every Friday for when and where to meet for hospital rounds on the following Sunday.
+Please note that the activities above will mostly take place in the outpatient setting.
 As a result of hospital policies, inpatient activities will be more observational.

 Please note that this is a high-volume clinic with significant patient interaction.
 While the volume of patients will limit the amount of time that can be spent on teaching per patient and teaching points will be shared throughout the day, especially at quieter moments.